 How many years is the money typically awarded for?

-If selected, funds are awarded on an annually on a competitive basis for up to three (3) years.
+If selected, funds are awarded annually on a competitive basis for up to three (3) years.

 How many awards are given out each year?